Psykotikism/Mutant_Tanks/README.md

 			"Regenerate Interval"			"1.0"
 		}
 		// The Super Tank forces survivors to restart at the beginning of the map with a new loadout.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor respawns at the start of the map or near a teammate.
+		// "Restart Hit" - When a survivor is hit by a Tank's claw or rock, the survivor respawns at the start of the map or near a teammate.
 		"Restart Ability"
 		{
 			// Enable this ability.